 Here is where your network threat-detection analysis comes into play in order to see where or what devices have been affected.
 Did this machine have an IoC?
 What access did that expose?
-By using this information together with Vulnerability Management and IAM, you can also see when the infection happened, how it happened and who is affected.
+By using this information, you can also see when the infection happened, how it happened and who is affected.

 Your company needs to have an incident response plan in place for the remediation of accounts, vulnerabilities and compromised devices to quickly address security risks as soon as they become visible.
 With prioritization, you can see which of these incidents have a larger impact on your organization and can stop data loss by tackling the top priorities first.